reggi/trymodule/readme.md

 `TRYMODULE_HISTORY_PATH` for changing where to save the repl history.
 Should be pointing to a user write-able file.
 Defaults to `$TRYMODULE_PATH/repl_history`

 You can set the environment variables for one session with `export TRYMODULE_PATH=/usr/bin/trymodule` or for just one time by doing `TRYMOUDLE_PATH=/usr/bin/trymodule trymodule colors`.

-## Remove installed packages

-trymodule uses `$HOME/.trymodule` by default for storing nodejs modules.
-Remove this folder to "clear" the cache

 ## Support / Help